quiltdata/quilt/docs/examples/nextflow.md

 ## Overview

-Nextflow plugin for interacting with [Quilt](https://quiltdata.com/) packages as a FileSystem.
+Nextflow plugin for interacting with [quilt packages](https://github.com/quiltdata/quilt) as a FileSystem.

 `nf-quilt3` is a plugin developed by Quilt Data that enables you read and write directly to Quilt data packages using `quilt` URLs wherever you currently use `s3`, `az` or `gs` URLs.